natancox/stardog-docs/src/docs/quick-start.html.md

 toc: false
 ---

-## Prerequisites
+## Prerequisites and Notes

 Stardog runs on Java 6, Java 7, and is entirely untested on Java 8 (YMMV).
 Stardog runs best on, but does not require, a 64-bit JVM and one that supports `sun.misc.Unsafe`.

-## Linux/Unix/OS X
+Note: <u>Stardog ships with an *insecure* but usable default setting: the super user is `admin` and the `admin` password is "admin".
+This is fine until it isn't, at which point you should read the</u> [security chapter](/security).

+## Linux and OSX

 First, tell Stardog where its home directory (where databases and other files will be stored) is:

 ```bash
 $ export STARDOG_HOME=/data/stardog
 ```

-If you're using some weird Unix shell that doesn't create environment variables in this way, adjust accordingly.
+If you're using some weird Unix shell that doesn't create environment variables in this way, adjust accordingly. **If `STARDOG_HOME` isn't defined, Stardog will use the Java `user.dir` property value.**

-<t>shout</t> Stardog requires `STARDOG_HOME` to be defined.

 Second, copy the `stardog-license-key.bin` into the right place: